Kani-Maki-Gang/bld/Readme.md

 The certificate should be of type PEM.
 Setting the tls option for the supervisor means that all communications between the server and the supervisor will be done using https and wss.

 #### Client configuration
-Connecting to a server with enabled tls, then the local configuration of a project should have the option of tls set to true.
-Below is an example.
+Connecting to a server with enabled tls, the local configuration should have the option of tls set to true, as seen in the below example.
 ```yaml
 local:
     docker-url: tcp://127.0.0.1:2376